Sleep Paralysis Demons

 While the term "demon" could bring up unsettling thoughts, it is vital to understand that sleep paralysis demons are the result of the mind, not external forces or supernatural entities.
 The perception of these "demons" is frequently subjective and heavily impacted by an individual's culture, beliefs, and life experiences.

-What are the causes of sleep paralysis?
+What are the Causes of Sleep Paralysis?

 It's not understood why or how this happens.
 Sleep paralysis, according to researchers, is caused by a disrupted rapid eye movement cycle since it occurs most frequently when patients enter or exit REM sleep.
 During that stage, their brains usually immobilize their muscles, so they don't act out their dreams.
 However, during sleep paralysis, the sleeper is awake, or partially awake, and is aware that they cannot move.